 Dirk VanderHart

-JPR Oregon State Capitol CorrespondentDirk VanderHart is JPR's Salem correspondent reporting from the Oregon State Capitol.
-His reporting is funded through a collaboration among public radio stations in Oregon and Washington that includes JPR.
-Before barging onto the radio in 2018, Dirk spent more than a decade as a newspaper reporter—much of that time reporting on city government for the Portland Mercury.
+JPR Oregon State Capitol CorrespondentDirk VanderHart covers Oregon politics and government for Oregon Public Broadcasting, a JPR news partner.
+His reporting comes to JPR through the Northwest News Network, a collaboration between public media organizations in Oregon and Washington.
+Before barging onto the radio in 2018, Dirk spent more than a decade as a newspaper reporter鈥攎uch of that time reporting on city government for the Portland Mercury.

 -